SyntaxErrorSolos/IceDiscord/Privacy.md

 ## Information We Collect
 We collect any and/or all necessary information required for Ice to function as intended.
 This includes but not limited to:
-* Information related to guilds you own, Moderate or have joined (This includes but not limited to: `Information regarding Guild Roles`, `Information regarding Guild Channels`, `Information regarding Guild Members`, `Guild Messages and thir content`)
+* Information related to guilds you own, Moderate or have joined (This includes but not limited to: `Information regarding Guild Roles`, `Information regarding Guild Channels`, `Information regarding Guild Members`, `Guild Messages and their content`)
 * Information regarding your Discord account (This includes but not limited to: `Account Creation Date`, `Username`, `Discriminator`, `ID`)

 ## Use of this information